 - Cant range anything beyond 550 yards

-- It only displays range in 1 yard increments
+- It only displays range in 1-yard increments

-Buying Guides On Best Rangefinders For Bow Hunting
+Buying Guides on Best Rangefinders For Bow Hunting

 Nowadays, there are many best rangefinders for bow hunting on the market, some are functional and some range pretty long, each used for different applications and usages.
 In order to help you decide which one features your needs, here we give some factors that you need to consider before buying.

 For different usages and applications, the range of rangefinder you need is also different.
-Bow hunting rangefinder requires less range than rifle.
+Bow hunting rangefinder requires less range than a rifle.

 3. LCD light